mrkite/regs/README.md

 The flags after the colon are optional, and specify whether emulation mode should be enabled, or 16-bit or 8-bit accumulator and index registers should be used.
 It defaults to native mode with 16-bit registers.

+After the flags, you may optionally give the address a symbol name.
+Whenever this memory location is referenced in the code, the symbol name will appear as a comment.

 You can also use bank-separators if you wish.  `$3/1066` is the same as `$31066`.

+The `d` flag is unique in that it identifies the address as a data location and not an entry point.
+This is used to give variables symbol names.